mmadsen/lnraw/_posts/2016-04-10-post-saa2016-planning.md

 So really, various types of occurrence or character-state seriation are comparable to cladistics, as "macroevolutionary" methods, and frequency seriation is "mesoevolutionary" at a finer level of analysis.

-There's also some good stuff to discuss in terms of synapomorphies in material culture, but that will have to wait since my flight is going below 10,000 feet....
+TODO:  discuss synapomorphies in cultural traits

 ### Continuity HBES Paper ###